JFuellem/creative_ml/README.md

 - [2024 - Autumn] : IRCAM, Paris
 - [2025 - Spring] : The University of Tokyo, Japan
 - [2025 - Autumn] : IRCAM, Paris
+- [2026 - Spring] : The University of Tokyo, Japan

 ## Contribution